MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/get-started/system-requirements.md

 ## .NET Framework requirements

 Commerce requires Microsoft .NET Framework 4.7.1 or later for all ClickOnce applications, such as the document routing agent.
 For installation instructions, see [Install the .NET Framework for developers](/dotnet/framework/install/guide-for-developers).
+For the Commerce client components (Sealed or legacy installers), it is recommended to always use the latest available version of .NET Framework.

 ## Supported Microsoft Office applications